 Box Elder is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Box Elder is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.94% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Box Elder in 2010 was $21,095, which is lower middle income relative to South Dakota and the nation.
-This equates to an annual income of $84,380 for a family of four.
+The per capita income in Box Elder in 2018 was $21,635, which is low income relative to South Dakota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,540 for a family of four.
 However, Box Elder contains both very wealthy and poor people as well.

 Box Elder is a very ethnically-diverse city.
 The people who call Box Elder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Box Elder residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Box Elder include Irish, Norwegian, Italian, and English.
+Important ancestries of people in Box Elder include German, Irish, Norwegian, English, and Italian.

 The most common language spoken in Box Elder is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Italian and Spanish.